tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.04_context.md

 - we can access the setName function from the context's action prop (in case we wanted to change the user's name in the component)
 - if we use the UserName component outside the UserProvider, we will get the error message > and get a good hint why something doesn't work as expected

-:bangbang: The custom Provider (contains the state management) and the custom Hook helps to separate business logic from UI and helps with debugging as well.
+> **!!
+The custom Provider (contains the state management) and the custom Hook helps to separate business logic from UI and helps with debugging as well.**

 | [[\ FE notes \| winc-academy-notes.front-end-course]] | [[\ previous \| winc-academy-notes.front-end-course.12_react-advanced.03_component_composition]] | [[\ next \| winc-academy-notes.front-end-course.12_react-advanced.05_hooks]] | [[\ Overview \|winc-academy-notes.front-end-course.12_react-advanced.04_context#overview]] |
 | :---------------------------------------------------- | :----------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------: |